-- 17.1 Any offer of appointment made to a successful candidate, including one who has lived or worked abroad, must be conditional on satisfactory completion of the necessary pre-employment checks. - 17.2 When appointing new staff, schools and colleges must - verify a candidate's identity.
-Identification checking guidelines can be found on the GOV.UK website: - obtain (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity); - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - the school needs to ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the Childcare (Disqualification) Regulations 2009. - verify the candidate's mental and physical fitness to carry out their work responsibilities.
+- 14.1 Any offer of appointment made to a successful candidate, including one who has lived or worked abroad, must be conditional on satisfactory completion of the necessary preemployment checks. - 14.2 When appointing new staff, schools and colleges must - Verify a candidate's identity.
+Identification checking guidelines can be found on the GOV.UK website; - obtain (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity); - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - the school needs to ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the Childcare (Disqualification) Regulations 2009. - verify the candidate's mental and physical fitness to carry out their work responsibilities.
 A job applicant can be asked relevant questions about disability and health in order to establish whether they have the physical and mental capacity for the specific role; - verify the person's right to work in the UK.
-If there is uncertainty about whether an individual needs permission to work in the UK, then prospective employers, or volunteer managers, should follow advice on the GOV.UK website; - if the person has lived or worked outside the UK, make any further checks the school or college consider appropriate and - verify professional qualifications, as appropriate. - Carry out prohibition check for all staff with QTS
+If there is uncertainty about whether an individual needs permission to work in the UK, follow advice on the GOV.UK website; - if the person has lived or worked outside the UK, make any further checks the school or college consider appropriate and - verify professional qualifications, as appropriate. - carry out prohibition check for all staff with QTS - complete a risk assessment for each volunteers to decide whether they need to do an enhanced DBS check or not.
+(Please note:, even if it is decided an enhanced DBS is to be requested, if the volunteer is not in regulated activity, then you're not legally allowed to do a barred list check).

-Further guidance can be found in Keeping Children Safe in Education Pg.
-26
+Further guidance can be found in Keeping Children Safe in Education (2018) this can be accessed here: